rezarsami/Market-Pulse/README.md

-After the structured `NewsAnalysis` is produced, a separate, cheaper model call (`GROUNDING_MODEL`, default Haiku-class) is given the evidence (headline/source/rationale for each item) and the synthesized `summary`, and asked to flag any claim in the summary that isn't traceable to that evidence.
+After the structured `NewsAnalysis` is produced, a separate, cheaper model call (`GROUNDING_MODEL`, default Haiku-class) is given the evidence (headline/source/rationale for each item), the synthesized `summary`, and the per-item materiality judgments, and is asked to flag any claim that isn't traceable to that evidence.
 This is a real second API call parsed into a `GroundingReport` — not a comment describing the technique.
-Flagged claims are surfaced directly in the UI (a yellow banner + a marker on the related news card), not silently absorbed.
+Flagged claims are surfaced directly in the UI (a banner + a marker on the related news card), not silently absorbed.
 If the verifier call itself fails, the pass **fails safe** (`is_fully_grounded=False`) rather than defaulting to "trust it."

+---

+## Quantitative analytics

+Beyond the news pipeline, the app computes descriptive statistics on real price history — deterministic math in pandas / numpy, not model output.
+Given a ticker and a window (1M / 1Y / 5Y), `backend/app/tools/analytics.py` computes daily returns from closes and
+derives: cumulative return, annualized volatility (`std(daily returns) × √252`), max drawdown (largest peak-to-trough decline), beta and correlation vs. SPY (aligned over the same dates), share of positive days, best/worst single day, and price vs. its 50-day moving average.
+Every formula is unit-tested against hand-computed values, and any metric with insufficient data returns `null` rather than a fabricated number.
+This is descriptive statistical analysis, not predictive modeling — and it's labeled that way in the UI.

 ---